-The Age-Friendly Block-by-Block Walk is one way Age-Friendly DC seeks to make the District a better place to live, work, and play for those who are 60 and older.
-Walk participants identify neighborhood assets and issues needing attention all through the lens of older DC residents.
+The Age-Friendly Block-by-Block Walk was one way Age-Friendly DC sought to make the District a better place to live, work, and play..
+Walk participants identified neighborhood assets and issues needing attention all through the lens of older DC residents.
 Why?
 Because what's good for older residents can be good for those with different mobility needs — wheelchair, tricycle, walker or stroller.

-The Age-Friendly DC Block-by-Block Walk has garnered interest and support from across the city:
+The Age-Friendly DC Block-by-Block Walk garnered interest and support from across the city:

 Seen on the Scene – Checking out DC’s Ward 5 (Volunteers of America Chesepeake)